Walkthrough: Setting Up and Using a Purchase Approval Workflow

 User ID Approver ID Unlimited Purchase Approval YOU Selected ALICIA YOU

-In this walkthrough, the user is notified by internal note about requests to approve.
-Approval notification can also be by email, and you can add a workflow response step that notifies the sender when a request is approved or rejected.
+In this walkthrough, the user is notified by an internal note about requests to approve.
+Approval notifications can also be sent by email, and you can add a workflow response step that notifies the sender when a request is approved or rejected.
 For more information, see Specify When and How to Receive Notifications.

 To set up how and when you are notified

 - On the Approval User Setup page, select the line for yourself, and then choose the Notification Setup action.